learningequality/kolibri-docs/docs/install/initial_setup.rst

 		   Select Advanced setup for use of Kolibri in group learning environments.

-#. **Select the name of the device** where Kolibri server will be running from.
-Choose a meaningful and recognizable name for the device as it will help you for syncing and importing processes later on.
+#. **Select the name of the device** on which Kolibri server will be running from.
+Choose a meaningful and recognizable name because it will help you identify it during syncing and importing processes later on.

 	  .. figure:: /img/device-name.png
 		   :alt:

 		   Select a meaningful name for the device.

 #. **Create or import a facility**.
-In kolibri we use the term "facility" to describe a set of user accounts, classes, and their associated data.
-Examples of facilities could include physical schools, temporary learning hubs, organizations distributing devices across multiple locations, and other types of learning environments featuring continuity between learners' activities.
+In Kolibri we use the term "facility" to describe a set of user accounts, classes, and their associated data.
+Examples of facilities include schools, temporary learning hubs,  groups of distributed at-home learners, and other situations requiring continuity between learners' activities.
 At this step you can choose to create a new facility or import one from another device.

 Create a New Facility
 *********************